-Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor if you are taking any other medicines, including medicines you buy without a prescription from a pharmacy, supermarket or health food shop.

-Some medicines may be affected by MILIVIN OD or may affect how well it works.
+Some medicines may be affected by Avanza or may affect how well it works.
 These include:

-• other medicines (e.g. SSRIs, venlafaxine, L-tryptophan, nefazodone) for depression, anxiety, obsessive compulsive disorders or pre-menstrual dysphoric disorder;
+- other medicines (eg. SSRIs, venlafaxine, L-tryptophan, nefazodone) for depression, anxiety, obsessive compulsive disorders or pre-menstrual dysphoric disorder - Monoamine Oxidase Inhibitors (such as tranylcypromine, phenelzine, and selegiline) - medicines containing St. John's Wort (hypericum perforatum) - phenytoin or carbamazepine, medicines used to treat epilepsy

-- Monoamine Oxidase Inhibitors (such as tranylcypromine, phenelzine, and selegiline); - medicines containing St. John's Wort (Hypericum perforatum); - phenytoin or carbamazepine, medicines used to treat epilepsy; - benzodiazepines, medicines used to treat anxiety and sleeping problems; - lithium, a medicine used to treat some psychiatric conditions; - methylene blue (used to treat high levels of methemoglobin in the blood); - tramadol, a pain killer; - morphine, a medicine for severe pain; - cetirizine, a medicine for allergies; - warfarin, a medicine used to prevent blood clotting; - linezolid or erythromycin, both antibiotics; - rifampicin, a medicine used to treat tuberculosis; - medicines used to treat fungal infections such as ketoconazole; - HIV/AIDS medications; - cimetidine, a medicine used to treat reflux and stomach ulcers; - triptans such as sumatriptan, naratriptan and zolmitriptan, medicines used to treat migraine; or - medicines that may affect the heart's rhythm such as certain antibiotics and some antipsychotics.
+- benzodiazepines, medicines used to treat anxiety and sleeping problems - lithium, a medicine used to treat some psychiatric conditions - methylene blue (used to treat high levels of methemoglobin in the blood) - tramadol, a pain killer - morphine, a medicine for severe pain - cetirizine, a medicine for allergies - warfarin, a medicine used to prevent blood clotting - linezolid or erythromycin, both antibiotics - rifampicin, a medicine used to treat tuberculosis - medicines used to treat fungal infections such as ketoconazole - HIV/AIDS medications - cimetidine, a medicine used to treat reflux and stomach ulcers - triptans such as sumatriptan, naratriptan and zolmitriptan, medicines used to treat migraine - medicines that may affect the heart's rhythm such as certain antibiotics and some antipsychotics.